Sally-Ng/DAND-Test_a_Perceptual_Phenomenon/README.md

 ## Test a Perceptual Phenomenon
 Language: Python (pandas, NumPy, Matplotlib, SciPy) </br>
-Skills: Hypothesis testing, Measures of variability, Data visualization </br>
+Skills: Hypothesis Testing, Measures of Variability, Data Visualization </br>
 Analyzed the Stroop effect using descriptive statistics to provide an intuition about the data, and a two-tailed dependent sample t-test to draw a conclusion.